deepmalakale/Data_Visualization_Tableau/README.md

 This Tableau dashboard transforms raw shopping data into meaningful business intelligence.

 By combining multiple visualizations with interactive filters and highlight actions, the dashboard serves as an effective **decision-support tool**, enabling smarter, data-driven business decisions.

+This project demonstrates how data visualization can transform raw data into meaningful business intelligence.

+It strengthened my technical Tableau skills as well as my ability to communicate insights effectively through data visualization and storytelling.

+By combining multiple visualizations, interactive filters, and analytical techniques, this dashboard provides valuable support for smarter, data-driven business decisions.

 ---